wireservice/csvkit/docs/contributing.rst

 As there is no single, standard CSV format, csvkit encourages popular formatting options:

-* Output targets broad compatibility.
-Quoting is done with double-quotes and only when required, fields are delimited with commas, and rows are terminated with Unix line endings ("\\n").
+* Output targets broad compatibility: Quoting is done with double-quotes and only when required.
+Fields are delimited with commas.
+Rows are terminated with Unix line endings ("\\n").

-* Output favors consistency over brevity.
-Floats always include at least one decimal place, even if they are round.
+* Output favors consistency over brevity: Numbers always include at least one decimal place, even if they are round.
 Dates and times are output in ISO 8601 format.
+Null values are rendered as empty strings.

 How to contribute
 =================